Prosecutors in Trump's N.Y. criminal case can have his E. Jean Carroll deposition, judge rules

 A spokesperson for the D.A.'s office did not reply to a request for comment.
 Attorneys for Trump and Carroll declined to comment.

 The Manhattan criminal case is scheduled to go to trial in March.
 Less than two months later, Trump is scheduled to be in federal court in Florida for another trial on 40 felony counts related to alleged "willful retention" of classified documents after he left the White House.
-He has pleaded not guilty in that case as well.
+He has entered a not guilty plea in that case.

 for more features.